 The Company is currently in dispute with Mundipharma regarding the contractual obligations of the parties with respect to certain costs related to the manufacturing and development of forodesine.
-Notwithstanding, the Company does not believe that it is responsible for any of the disputed amounts.
+The Company does not believe that it is responsible for any of the disputed amounts.
 The Company is engaged in ongoing discussion to resolve this dispute.
-The maximum potential exposure to the Company is estimated to be approximately \$2.2 million.
-No amounts have been accrued as of March 31, 2010.
+The maximum potential exposure to the Company is estimated to be approximately \$2.0 million.
+No amounts have been accrued as of June 30, 2010.

-Albert Einstein College of Medicine of Yeshiva University and Industrial Research, Ltd. ("AECOM" and "IRL" respectively).
-In June 2000, the Company licensed a series of potent PNP inhibitors from AECOM and IRL (collectively, the "Licensors").
-The license agreement was amended in July 2002, April 2005 and December 2009.
+AECOM and IRL.
+In June 2000, the Company licensed a series of potent PNP inhibitors from the Licensors.
+The license agreement was amended in July 2002, April 2005, December 2009 and May 2010.
 The lead drug candidates from this collaboration are forodesine and BCX4208.
 The Company has obtained worldwide exclusive rights to develop and ultimately distribute these, or any other, drug candidates that might arise from research on these PNP inhibitors.
 The Company has the option to expand the agreement to include other inventions in the field made by the investigators or employees of the Licensors.
 The Company has agreed to use commercially reasonable efforts to develop these drugs.
 This license agreement may be terminated by the Company at any time by giving 60 days advance notice or in the event of material uncured breach by the Licensors.